 Today’s task, What Do Plants Do in the Dark?, builds on students’ understanding of the processes of photosynthesis and respiration and will begin to help them clarify ideas about the relationship between these two processes.
 Students download and analyze data from an investigation that has already been completed and use the thinking tool of patterns to construct an explanation of what plants do all night long.
 While students need opportunities to develop and use the knowledge and skills of Planning and Conducting Investigations, today’s Daily Do is an example of how students-as-scientists can engage in sensemaking without physically conducting the investigation themselves.

 Share the "Light and Dark" formative assessment probe with your students.
 If you are completing this Daily Do in a distance-learning scenario, consider sharing this Google Docs version of the Light and Dark formative assessment probe with students.
 Ask students, “Which friend do you agree with the most?”
 Provide students independent thinking time to complete the formative assessment probe.
-Ask them to record their thinking in their science notebook; encourage students to use words, pictures, and/or symbols to communicate their thinking.
+Ask them to record their ideas in their science notebook; encourage students to use words, pictures, and/or symbols to communicate their thinking.
 You might ask students to put the probe away (assure students you’ll come back to their probes later) and then poll them on which friend’s claim they selected.
-If you have a large group of students, you can have students write their claims on sticky notes and create a sticky note bar chart on a wall or whiteboard or use a free digital tool like Mentimeter or Socrative.
+Consider asking students to write their claims on sticky notes and then create bar chart on a classroom wall.
+You might also use a free digital tool to poll students such as Mentimeter or Socrative.

 Students might share many different ideas about measuring the inputs or outputs of each process.
 Practically, the gases (O2 or CO2) that are consumed or released are easiest to measure.
 In this task, we are leading up to analyzing data from an investigation in which sensors were used to measure changes in the amounts of these gases.

 Say to students, “We may not be in a situation where we can carry out this investigation, but we can analyze published data collected in an investigation similar to the one we are proposing.”

-Provide students with the Photosynthesis and Respiration investigation handout and have them read through the procedure.
+Provide students with the Photosynthesis and Respiration investigation handout and ask them to read the procedure.
 You can use slides 1 and 2 in the How Do Plants Get Energy in the Dark? presentation to walk through the investigation setup.
 Use the following questions to guide a discussion to clarify students’ understanding of the procedure.

 Have students complete the hypotheses graphic organizer (Slide 3) based on the claim with which they agreed.
 If you have a large group of students, you could partner them based on their selected claim.
 This graphic organizer is adapted from Argument-Driven Inquiry’s instructional resources.
 Have students share their predictions and reasoning first in small groups and then with the class.